History of Special Olympics

 - Participate in fundraising events (Polar Plunge, Plane Pull, Over the Edge and more!)

-In 2014, more than 15,000 volunteers helped make nearly 90 competitions throughout all 99 counties in Iowa possible for over 14,000 athletes and Unified Sports partners.
+In 2019, more than 20,00 volunteers helped make 167 competitions throughout all 99 counties in Iowa possible for over 16,000 athletes and Unified partners.
 Make today the day you become a champion!

 The mission of Special Olympics Iowa is to provide year-round sports training and athletic competition in a variety of Olympic-type sports for individuals with intellectual disabilities by giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy, and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes, and the community.